 - intellectual and cultural discussions

 - citizenship, identity, and immigration

 - Native American history

 With postgraduate students and early career researchers in mind, this conference also includes roundtable discussions on topics such as applying for research grants and postdoctoral fellowships, publishing, and teaching, each led by experienced academics, many from Cambridge’s American History Subject Group.
 The event is generously funded in part by the Mellon Professorial Fund and the British Association for American Studies (BAAS).
 BAAS will fund six £50 travel grants for PG attendees.

-Abstracts for papers or panels (300 words per paper) and a brief CV (100 words) should be submitted to email@example.com by Sunday, 13 August 2017, and please state in submission if you would like to be considered for one of the BAAS PG travel grants.
-For more information or queries, please contact Kate Ballantyne (firstname.lastname@example.org).
+Abstracts for papers or panels (300 words per paper) and a brief CV (100 words) should be submitted to firstname.lastname@example.org by Sunday, 13 August 2017, and please state in submission if you would like to be considered for one of the BAAS PG travel grants.
+For more information or queries, please contact Kate Ballantyne (email@example.com).